 I don’t know about other schools, but my daughter’s district has been computerized in the lunch department for several years now.
 Would it be that hard to add another tier where parents like me pay maybe 75 cents per breakfast and $1.50 per lunch?
 This is closer to what it would cost me to prepare her food at home, but she would get the health and variety of school lunch.

 For now, the obvious answer is to feed my daughter breakfast at home and pack her lunch for school.
 But I know there are going to be times when she wakes up late, forgets her lunchbox, or simply prefers what the school is serving.
 What then?
-Do I set a monthly budget to put on her account and tell her that’s all she gets?
-Or do I fill out this application so she can eat as many school lunches as she wants?
+I guess I could set a monthly budget to put on my daughter’s account and leave it to her to decide what days she should eat school lunch and how much to leave for the days we are running late or she simply forgets her lunch.